andrevidela/Research-report/Thesis/index.md

 While deforestation itself might not be the algorithm that we want to implement today, it is likely we can come up with a similar set of optimisation rules in Idris2 that rely on linearity.

-Using linearity to avoid duplicating computation was again investigated in _Once upon a Type_\cite{once_upon_a_type} which formalises the detection and inference of linear variables. and uses this information for safe inlining.
-Indeed arbitrarily inlining functions might result in duplicated computation:
+Using linearity to avoid duplicating computation was again investigated in _Once upon a Type_\cite{once_upon_a_type} which formalises the detection and inference of linear variables.
+And uses this information for safe inlining.
+Indeed, arbitrarily inlining functions might result in duplicated computation:

 ```haskell
 let x = f y in